dejavuhq/sub-routines-backend/README.md

 ## About this project

 Sub-Routines give the users the possibility to easily track his habits.
-A user just must to create an account and start creating his habits given them a name, a frequency and a status of public or private if user want to share his progress with others users in the platform.
+A user just must to create an account and start creating his habits given them a name, a frequency and a status of private or public if user want to share his progress with other people in the application.

 Sub-Routines provides a way to remember to the user that should makes an activity according its frequency.
 Then with users inputs subroutines makes a report with user's progress that will be shown in a fancy graph.

 ## Features

 - Track your habits
+- Graph for user stats
 - Habits stats
-- Graph for habits stats

 ## Development process